 - 1. business lines that the Actuary considers to be immaterial; - 2. business lines with capital levels so high that there is no plausible threat to capital adequacy.

-In such cases, the Actuary must describe the standard of materiality in the report, and discuss it with the Insurer's management
+In such cases, the Actuary should describe the standard of materiality in the report, and discuss it with the Insurerøs management

 Actuary